Some People Outgrow Their Allergies, While Others Get Worse

 Do Allergies Resolve?

-A 2022 study published in the Journal of Allergy and Clinical Immunology followed over 5,000 children aged 1 to 6.
+A 2022 study published in the Journal of Allergy and Clinical Immunology followed more than 5,000 children aged 1 to 6.
 The researchers found that up to one-third of peanut allergies and most egg allergies naturally resolved by age 6.

 However, infants with multiple allergies, food sensitivities, or early-onset eczema were less likely to develop tolerance to either eggs or peanuts.